anothermorena/anothermorena/README.md

 ## 🌱 I'm currently learning
 - New AI & DL methods and models.
-- Keep myself updated with data related techniques and methods.
+- Keeping myself updated with data related techniques and methods.
 - Advanced programming skills.
-- New programming frameworks and libraries .
+- New programming languages, frameworks and libraries .

 ## 💼 Technical Skills